wpilibsuite/frc-docs/source/docs/contributing/frc-docs/translations.rst

 .. code-block:: text

-   For complete wiring instructions/diagrams, please see the :doc:`Wiring the FRC\ |reg| Control System Document <Wiring the FRC Control System document>`.
+   For complete wiring instructions/diagrams, please see the :doc:`Wiring the FRC Control System Document <Wiring the FRC Control System document>`.

 where the ``Wiring the FRC Control System Document`` then gets translated.